auth0/go-jwt-middleware/README.md

 # GO JWT Middleware

+### :mega: testers wanted :mega:
+We are looking for testers for a new major version of this package.
+We've been working hard on the new version and want to get it tested out by users before we officially release it.
+For details on how to test it out please see [this](https://github.com/auth0/go-jwt-middleware/issues/86#issuecomment-881737547) issue comment.

+In this release we’ve addressed some long-standing asks and made some major improvements:
+- Replaceable JWT validation - you can now bring your favorite JWT package to validate tokens by ensuring it conforms to a simple interface.
+We provide two implementations for two different JWT packages.
+- We now support a custom error handler.
+- Under the hood we clone the `http.Request` instead of a shallow copy in order to better support reverse proxies.
+- We now support extracting JWTs from cookies.
+- We now store the JWT information using a non-string context key to conform to Golang best practices.
+- A caching provider for JWKS is now provided to help you with rate limits from your identity provider.
+- We’ve switched errors to use github.com/pkg/errors to provide better error context.
+If you’re not familiar with the package, don’t worry as it adheres to the error interface.

+---

 **NOTE:** We released this version using a fork of jwt-go in order to address a security vulnerability.
 Due to jwt-go not being actively maintained we will be looking to switch to a more actively maintained package in the near future.

 A middleware that will check that a [JWT](http://jwt.io/) is sent on the `Authorization` header and will then set the content of the JWT into the `user` variable of the request.